dtudk/pythonsupport-page/docs/internal/documentation.rst

    *NOTE*: In a brainstorm, nothing is a bad idea, stay positive towards ideas, sorting comes after.

    Keeping this document for future works is a good idea.
-Future brainstorms should be done **without** this document, but it can be used as a cross reference after a 2nd, future, brainstorm.
+Future brainstorms should be done **without** this document, but it can be used as a cross reference or inspiration, after a 2nd future brainstorm.

-3. Sorting of the brainstorm element.
+3. Reflection of the brainstorm elements.
 Think about the audience group, who should read it?
    How will they understand or read the content?
 Should it be very basic?
 How basic?
 Should we split advanced and beginners material?
 Or, can they go together?
 Others?